Search Our Site

-To apply for this position, please visit the Cambridge Health Alliance website and search job listings, using “Institute for Community Health” as a key phrase.
+To view and apply for positions with ICH, please visit the Cambridge Health Alliance website and search job listings, using “Institute for Community Health” as a key phrase.

 ICH Internship Program

-ICH is currently taking applications for three Fall 2014 internships:
+ICH is currently taking applications for four Spring 2015 internships:

 - Learning, Engaging and Advocating with Peers Internship (keywords: HIV/AIDS, access to care, evaluation, data management, quantitative analysis)